konturio/disaster-ninja-fe/src/features/bivariate_manager/readme.md

    - runPreselection is called when you open matrix, to set up initial selection (in case if bivariate layer was selected before matrix opening)
    - `runPreselection` is called when you open matrix, to set up initial selection (in case if bivariate layer was selected before matrix opening)
+   - `setMatrixSelection` happens after selection of x and y layers pair, it creates a legend, colorTheme and a layer, then registers it in layersRegistryAtom and activates it.
 5. BivariateRenderer

    It's a renderer of bivariate layers.
 It's selected if type of layer is 'overlay'.